 Don’t worry though, it won’t damage your dryer at all, your dryer just gets a quick jolt of static just like you would if you rubbed your feet on the carpet.

-If none of these options are what you’re looking for, you can also air dry your clothes on a clothesline, drying rack, or just hung in the bathroom if you have limited space.
+If this doesn’t get rid of the static, you can also air dry your clothes on a clothesline, or drying rack, or just hang it in the bathroom if you have limited space.